noahgibbs/pixiurge/PRODUCTION.md

 # So You Want to Put Pixiurge Into Production...

+FIRST OFF: PIXIURGE IS NOT PRODUCTION-READY.
+IT MAY WORK, BUT IT HAS NOT BEEN TESTED AT ANY NONTRIVIAL SCALE.

+Still with me?
+Okay.

 Getting a Websocket-aware game with a Ruby server into production has a lot of pieces to get right.
 It'll help if you've done this sort of thing before.
 But even the pros can use a checklist.
 I can't provide